You may not. Putting traps in the water would count as taking lobsters before the season opens under 14 CCR Section

 Your data help us track the recreational spiny lobster catch, fishing effort and the gear used in the recreational fishery.
 Unlike commercial catch, CDFW had very little reliable information on the magnitude of the recreational lobster catch and fishing effort prior to the lobster report card.

 Yes, if they are fishing for, taking, or assisting with fishing for spiny lobster.

 No. Unlike abalone and sturgeon report cards, there is no limit on the number of lobster report cards you can purchase.
 Cards must be in the card user's name.
 Remember to report all cards purchased to avoid the non-return fee the following season.

 Children under the age of 16 must also have their own report cards, and a parent’s ID must be provided during purchase.
 To purchase a license or report card for an adult who is not present, provide any previous license or other official document issued to the licensee, or the recipient's personal information (name, DOB, CDL or other ID number, etc).

 You can find instructions on the card.
 Record the month, day, location, and gear code on the first available line on the card.
 When you are done fishing at that location, when you switch gear, or when you are done fishing for the day, record the number of lobster(s) kept, then move to the next available line on the card.
 Use separate lines on the card for each location fished and each gear type used.

-2018-19 cards can be dropped off or mailed to the address specified on the report card by April 30, 2019:
+Lobster report cards can be dropped off or mailed to the address specified on the report card by April 30 after each season: